 Saying #37 tells of the need to eliminate the notion of self.
 Self is the agency, a pure state of mind, that causes the person to think he or she is different than everything else that appears in the field of vision.
 Self must be eliminated if duality is to be overcome.
 Jesus takes an interesting approach in this saying.
 He tells the disciples that they will find Him, the model of perfect selflessness, when they strip naked in public without being ashamed.
 In other words, when they develop an attitude of what you think of me is none of my business.
 It connects with the notion of genderless-ness that is found in the Genesis creation story as mentioned earlier.

 Jesus’s Thomas teachings are about attaining selflessness.
 When duality is eliminated a person’s perception of reality changes from “differentness” to “sameness.”
-In non-dual thought everything just “is.”
-And, when everything just “is,” there is nothing for self to compare to.
-Therefore, it disappears.
+In non-dual behavior everything just “is.”
+Self is the agent that makes us think we are different from everyone and everything around us.
+But, when everything just “is,” there is nothing for self to be different from.
+Therefore, it disappears, dying on the vine so to speak.
 Jesus taught selflessness in the Bible with the instruction to “do unto others as you would have them do into you.”
 The teaching is found in Matthew 7:12 with variants in Mark 12:31 and Luke 10:27.
 With multiple attestation we can be reasonably sure it is something He actually said.
 I submit that it is impossible to “do unto others….” unless the one being done unto is received as the same as the one doing the doing.
 Otherwise, very natural survival instincts will kick in and the “after me you come first” syndrome will take control.

 Elsewhere (# 29) Jesus notes of the marvel of marvels when the human body transforms to spirit.
 Here He is speaking of the rainbow body phenomenon found in Tibetan Buddhism.